install.packages("pak") #IF NOT ALREADY INSTALLED

 However, if you want to tweak them in some respect or another, gridlines_plus() allows adjustments to linetype, color, and linewidth for your convenience—no need to use theme_plus() to make those types of adjustments!

-If we had just one continuous axis, gridlines_plus() would automatically detect this and draw the gridlines in only the one relevant direction:
+If I had just one continuous axis, gridlines_plus() would automatically detect this and draw the gridlines in only the one relevant direction:

 ggplot(iris,